-- There is a risk of yellow fever transmission in all areas of this country (see 'Most Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required from all travellers over 9 months of age. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+- There is a risk of yellow fever transmission in all areas of this country (see 'Most Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required for all travellers aged 9 months or over. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
 As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required.